Invitation to play

 Have you ever heard of the term “invitation to play”?

 An "invitation to play" is literally an invitation to children to play with certain toys or materials.
-You set up toys in an inviting way, so that children want to play with them as soon as they see them.
-This way of playing has its origins in Walforf, Reggio and Montessori education.
+You put toys out, in an inviting way, so that children want to play with them as soon as they see them.
+This way of playing has its origins in Waldorf, Reggio and Montessori education.

 Setting up an “invitation to play” offers several benefits for children.

-1. Get into the game faster and easier
+1. Get to the game faster and easier

 When an "invitation to play" is ready, children are immediately invited to participate in the game.
-The attractiveness and arrangement of the materials attract their attention and arouse their curiosity, making them more likely to get involved in the game.
-They no longer have to think about where to start or what materials to use.
-This reduces any barriers and indecisiveness, allowing children to start playing more quickly and easily.
+The attractiveness and arrangement of the materials attract their attention and arouse their curiosity, which makes them get involved in the game faster.
+They no longer have to think about where to start or which materials to use.
+This reduces any thresholds and indecisiveness, so that children can start playing faster and more easily.

 An "invitation to play" gives children the freedom and confidence to play independently.
-By preparing the materials and creating an attractive play environment, children are encouraged to explore their own ideas and shape their own play.
+By providing materials and creating an attractive play environment, children are encouraged to explore their own ideas and shape their own play.

 3. Promotes imagination and creativity

-Preparing specific materials and setups in an "invitation to play" can stimulate children's imagination and creativity.
-It challenges them to think of new ways to play with the materials, create characters, invent stories and build their own game worlds.
+Setting up specific materials and settings in an "invitation to play" can stimulate children's imagination and creativity.
+It challenges them to think of new ways to play with the materials, create characters, invent stories and build their own play worlds.

 4. Supports focus and concentration